 - Molecular medicine is a highly dynamic field of life science research that uses interdisciplinary approaches to understand normal and pathological cellular processes at the molecular level.
 The findings of basic research have entered clinical practice, as new diagnostic assays and novel therapeutic strategies focus not only on the symptoms but also on the causes of disease. - The development of drugs is a long-term and expensive process that starts with basic and preclinical research.
-A candidate drug must then successfully pass through three types of clinical trial in humans before a novel agent can be approved for therapeutic purposes. - The eukaryotic cell is compartmentalized into several cellular organelles by intracellular membranes.
-The nucleus harbors the genetic material, mitochondria are the cellular power plants, and the endoplasmic reticulum and the Golgi apparatus are responsible for the glycosylation and sorting of proteins. - Cells follow a tightly regulated cycle of four phases.
-These include the two gap phases G1 and G2, the S phase in which new DNA is synthesized, and mitosis, during which the cell divides. - Apoptosis is the process of programmed cell death, which is important as a normal physiological mechanism and for protection against infections and cancer.
+A candidate drug must then successfully pass through three types of clinical trials in humans before a novel agent can be approved for therapeutic purposes.

+- The eukaryotic cell is compartmentalized into several cellular organelles by intracellular membranes.
+The nucleus harbors the genetic material, mitochondria are the cellular power plants, and the endoplasmic reticulum (ER) and the Golgi apparatus are responsible for the glycosylation and sorting of proteins. - Cells follow a tightly regulated cycle of four phases.
+These include the two gap phases G1 and G2, the S phase in which new DNA is synthesized, and mitosis (M phase), during which the cell divides. - Apoptosis is the process of programmed cell death, which is important as a normal physiological mechanism and for protection against infections and cancer.
 Apoptosis can be triggered by extrinsic or intrinsic signals. - Genomic DNA is amplified by DNA polymerases in a process known as replication.
 The synthesis occurs in a semiconservative and semidiscontinuous way. - Expression of genes requires two steps.
 In the first step, the DNA is transcribed into RNA.
 Most primary transcripts are posttranscriptionally processed.
-For mRNAs, this step includes the addition of a cap at
+For mRNAs, this step includes the addition of a cap at the 5' end and of a poly(A) tail at the 3' end.
+Introns are spliced out to link the exons together.
+Several bases are modified in various types of RNAs.
+The second step in gene expression is the translation of the genetic information into proteins.
+This process is carried out by ribosomes.
+Posttranslational modifications of proteins include activation by proteolytic cleavage and covalent modification of amino acid side chains.
+This can occur, for example, by glycosylation or reversible phosphorylation.